 After countless hours of obsessive research, I will be heading to Hong Kong this week and of course I have a plan, a 3 day Hong Kong itinerary.
 I think it’s a good one.
-If nothing else, it is overloaded with new experiences, an obscene amount of strange food and plenty of bucket list checks.
+If nothing else, it is overloaded with new experiences, an obscene amount of weird food and plenty of bucket list checks.

 With only three days of travel in this attraction-loaded city, I have jam-packed as much as possible.
 Are all of you non-planning travelers gasping at this strict Hong Kong itinerary?
 Don’t worry, these plans are not set in stone.
 Spontaneous adventure is always welcome.
 I’m flexible.